 Internships – Let the OPCD help you explore the possibilities.

 WakeWare – Wake Forest’s academic technology program provides the opportunity to purchase a laptop computer.
 Students receiving a Wake Forest need, merit, or athletic grant are eligible for a WFU Technology Grant to purchase the current standard model.

-Returning Student Scholarships, Organization Merit Scholarships, Research and Creative Funding Opportunties, Entrepreneurship Assistance, Study Abroad Scholarships, Other Global Student Funding – See a sample of what’s available to returning students.
+Returning Student Scholarships, Organization Merit Scholarships, Research and Creative Funding Opportunities, Entrepreneurship Assistance, Study Abroad Scholarships, Other Global Student Funding, Scholarships for Christian Outreach and Chaplain’s Emergency Fund – See a sample of what’s available to returning students.
 Keep your eyes and ears open.
 Opportunities are varied and ever-changing.